magic/core/README.md

 * config.DIR.LIB is an array and imports lib files from each of them

 ##### 0.0.135 - unreleased
+* theme imports now throw MODULE_NOT_FOUND errors in their internal imports, they got swallowed before

 ...

 [npm-image]: https://img.shields.io/npm/v/@magic/core.svg